Ready to Turn What You Love Into a "How-To" Book?

 Perhaps you're a business owner or some other type of expert at what you do.
 You might be a very good teacher.
 An knowledgeable academic administrator.
 A superb doctor.
 An awesome cook.
 A top-notch veterinarian or animal trainer?
 A professional poet or musician.
 A fitness expert.
 A wonderful barber or beautician with tons of stories to tell.

 Or, you could be someone who knows a thing or two about how to change your life for the better.
 Maybe changing your eating and exercise habits helped to open new doors of opportunity for you to discover a whole new life (I did that once and lost over 100 pounds).
 Or, you might be someone who truly understands what it really means—and what it really takes ... to be a real friend.
 No matter what it is that you know really well, now might be the time for you to think about writing your very own "how to" book.

 I am a self-published author, an editor, a speaker, a trainer, and a marketing communications and publishing consultant.
 In another life, I was a university professor, and I taught people how to write for advertising, public relations, and direct marketing communications.
-Today, I'm enjoying writing a collection of fiction novels (under my pen name, Beax Rivers), and I like to help people who know they want to write a book, but who might need a little (or a lot) of help along the way.
+Today, I'm enjoying writing a collection of fiction novels, and one day, I will write a non-fiction book to help people who know they want to write a work of fiction, but who might need a little (or a lot) of help along the way.